Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Implications on the design of future district energy systems and campus operation

 \subsection{Further district planning considerations}

 The lowest overall space cooling demands observed in the present case study correspond to the case of elastic space allocation, where inefficient buildings were completely closed off rather than optimizing the operation of partially-occupied buildings.
 By ensuring that buildings are only operated at full occupancy (and thus maximizing the performance of the cooling systems), the space cooling demands per occupant in the elastic space allocation case were minimized.
-While such a case may be somewhat idealized, as for example research spaces are not interchangeable, flexible workspaces may need to become the norm in order to minimize the energy demands of such spaces if working and learning from home indeed continue to be the norm at least part-time moving forward.
-Here, again, occupant sensing technologies would play a crucial role in optimizing space utilization to meet the actual occupancy of buildings on a given day \cite{Azimi_OBrien_2022}.
+While such a case may be somewhat idealized (as, for example, research spaces are not interchangeable), flexible workspaces may need to become the norm in order to minimize energy demand if working and learning from home indeed continue to be the norm at least part-time moving forward.

-While clearly not part of the scope of the present study, the social implications of such a shift towards a fully flexible workspace allocation are worth keeping in mind.
-Marzban et al. \cite{Marzban_etal_2021} argue that introvert and orthodox individuals not only have a bigger struggle to adapt to this new way of working, but they might also undergo higher levels of psychological discomfort.
-They also cite previous studies that found several workers in offices supporting activity-based workspaces do not switch frequently their workstations, that is, occupants might have a tendency to reserve desks as their own even in flexible work environments.
+While not part of the scope of the present study, the social implications of such a shift towards a fully flexible workspace allocation are worth keeping in mind.
+Marzban et al. \cite{Marzban_etal_2022} argue that introverted and orthodox individuals not only have a bigger struggle to adapt to this new way of working, but they might also undergo higher levels of psychological discomfort.
+They also cite previous studies that found several workers in offices supporting activity-based workspaces do not switch their workstations frequently; that is, occupants might have a tendency to reserve desks as their own even in flexible work environments.
 Hence, it might be worth considering whether the flexible working paradigm might be pushing out certain types of users from the office rather than ensuring all employees have access to a variety of work environments.